What format should I save my scans in?

 Also, Blurb prints at a maximum of 300dpi.
 So you should save your scans at 300dpi at the size you plan to print them in.
 For example, if your original image is 3x4 inches and you plan to print it at 6x8 inches, scan it at least 600dpi.

 Check your scans

 Try a test scan or two and then give the scanned and saved PNG image the 200% test by zooming in to the image at 200%.
 If you see grain, blurriness, pixellation or other issues in the scanned PNG then the printed photo will look the same (or worse).
 Adjust your settings to minimize those issues.

 If you're seeing grain or a thatched/blocky pattern in your scanned images, try the tips here: http://www.scantips.com/basics06.html

 And the 200% test isn't just for scans--it's a good test for any image you plan to use in your book, whether a scan or a photo straight out of the camera.

-Of course, the ultimate test is the printed Blurb book, so it's always a good idea to order and review a single copy from Blurb before placing a larger order, selling the book to others or submitting it for a school project.
+Of course, the ultimate test is the printed Blurb book.
+It's always a good idea to order and review a single copy from Blurb before placing a larger order, making it available for sale, or submitting it for a school project.